Regency Tower

-The Regency (formerly known as the Regency Tower and Oklahoma Continental Apartments) is a high-rise residential building located at 333 Northwest 5th Street, in the northwest section of Downtown Oklahoma City, Oklahoma.
-The tower stands at a height of 288 feet and it comprises 24 stories.
+The Regency (formerly known as the Regency Tower and Oklahoma Continental Apartments) is a 24-story residential building located at 333 Northwest 5th Street, in the northwest section of Downtown Oklahoma City, Oklahoma.
+The building is 238 feet tall and contains 274 apartments.
 Construction of the building began in 1964 and was completed in 1966, and subsequently opened in 1967.

-Regency Tower houses 243 rental apartments and is currently the tallest residential building in Oklahoma City.

 The pedestal contains a 4-level parking garage with single and tandem spaces on floors B (basement), and 1–3.
 Floor 1 also contains the lobby with concierge desk and leasing office, as well as two retail spaces (Tower Deli and an empty space formerly occupied by Health Nut Café).
 Floor 4 (top of the pedestal) contains the club house (with kitchen, lounge, TV, and pool table), outdoor pool, fitness center, and leasable office spaces.
 Floor 5 contains the mail room, laundry room, and maintenance offices.
 Floors 6-24 are residential.
 There are studio, one bedroom, two bedroom, and three bedroom units.
 Most units have outdoor balconies, though some studio units do not.